IBM/Hybrid-Cloud-Applications-and-Services/README.md

 2. [Build sample application to run on-premise and use On-Premise database](#2-build-sample-application-to-run-on-premise-and-use-on-premise-database)
 3. [Run the application and database On-Premise using WebSphere Liberty, CouchDB and Docker](#3-run-the-application-and-database-on-premise-using-websphere-liberty-couchdb-and-docker)

-### Scenario Two: Scenario Two: Enable your application on Public Cloud to connect to database running in Private Cloud
+### Scenario Two: Enable your application in Public Cloud to connect to database running in Private Cloud

 4. [Build sample application to run on Public Cloud and use On-Premise database](#4-build-sample-application-to-run-on-public-cloud-and-use-on-premise-database)
 5. [Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker](#5-run-the-application-on-public-cloud-using-bluemix-and-database-on-premise-using-couchdb-and-docker)